marcelm/cutadapt/README.md

 v0.9.4
 ------
 * now compatible with Python 3
-* Add the --zero-cap option, which changes negative quality values to zero.
+* Add the `--zero-cap` option, which changes negative quality values to zero.
   This is a workaround to avoid segmentation faults in BWA.
-The option is now enabled by default when --bwa/--maq is used.
+The option is now enabled by default when `--bwa`/`--maq` is used.
 * Lots of unit tests added.
-Run them with cd tests && ./tests.sh .
+Run them with `cd tests && ./tests.sh` .
-* Fix issue 16: --discard-trimmed did not work.
+* Fix issue 16: `--discard-trimmed` did not work.
-* Allow to override auto-detection of input file format with the new -f/--format parameter.
+* Allow to override auto-detection of input file format with the new `-f`/`--format` parameter.
 This mostly fixes issue 12.
 * Don't break when input file is empty.